apetrycki/daikinskyport/README.md

 # daikinskyport
 API and Home Assistant component for accessing a DaikinOne+ Thermostat

-This is currently a work in progress but most useful functions are supported.
+This is currently a work in progress but most functions are supported.
 Now welcoming feedback for features and bugs.
 This was mostly taken from the ecobee code and modified.

 To use, copy the ```__init__.py``` from the root to site-packages/daikinskyport/ and the daikinskyport folder to your components (custom_components did not work for me, I think due to the import not finding it there) folder.